 Skip to content

-Target audience: mature-aged Indigenous students interested in preparing for entry to postgraduate professional health sciences courses
+Target audience: Aboriginal and Torres Strait Islander students who have relevant prior education and/or work experience in related fields and are interested in preparing for entry to postgraduate professional health sciences courses

 Course summary: This course provides a dedicated pathway for entry to the postgraduate professional health sciences offered at The University of Western Australia (UWA).
 Students engage with fundamental principals drawn from: